INSTRUCTIONS TO AUTHORS

 Any conflict of interest should be declared by all authors.
 This may include grants or honorarium, credits and promotions, memberships or any personal or professional relationships which may appear to influence the manuscript.
 Such competing interests are not unethical but should be declared.

-If there are no conflict of interests, authors should still include this heading and write “none to declare.” or “Authors declared no conflict of interest”.
+If there are no conflicts of interest, authors should still include this heading and write “none to declare.” or “authors declared no conflict of interest.”

 FUNDING

-Any company or institution who has financially contributed to the study must be acknowledged.
+Any company or institution that has financially contributed to the study must be acknowledged.

 PATIENT CONSENT